Cerno-b/godot-docs-l10n/_meta_docs/style_guides/de.md

 praktischen Gründen die Übersetzung beim formelleren &bdquo;Sie&rdquo; bleiben.

 Beispiel:
-> :us: You can also use the search function in the top-left corner.
+> :arrow_forward: You can also use the search function in the top-left corner.
 >
 > :x: Du kannst auch die Suchfunktion in der oberen linken Ecke verwenden.
 >